 An asthma attack is caused when your airways are constricted due to multiple factors.
 During an attack, the airways get swollen or inflamed and there is also thick mucus formation in the lungs.
-The muscles in the airways tighten up which is a symptom of bronchospasm.
+The muscles in the airways tighten up, which is a symptom of bronchospasm.
 Know more about the asthma attack facts :

 All these factors involving mucus production, inflammation and bronchospasm can lead to an asthma attack where an individual faces difficulty in breathing, coughing, wheezing, shortness of breath and difficulty in performing everyday activities.

-Other symptoms include: chest tightness, difficulty in talking, extreme coughing, feeling anxious and panicking, blue fingernails or lips, etc. If the symptoms continue to increase even when you are religiously taking your medicines, it means that the asthma attack could be harmful.
-A lot of people have mild asthma attacks and after a few minutes or few hours the airways open up with treatment.
+Other symptoms include chest tightness, difficulty in talking, extreme coughing, feeling anxious and panicking, blue fingernails or lips, etc. If the symptoms continue to increase even when you are religiously taking your medicines, it means that the asthma attack could be harmful.
+A lot of people have mild asthma attacks and after a few minutes or a few hours the airways open up with treatment.
 Severe asthma attacks are very uncommon but they require immediate medical attention and treatment.
 Knowing the common asthma attack facts would help people deal with them better.